 Research in the field of eating disorders is advancing quickly.
 However, there is a great deal of misinformation about eating disorders.
 I am committed to the sharing of accurate and current information about eating disorders and am excited to be able to use this site to share information.

-As a clinical psychologist, Lauren Muhlheim, PsyD, CEDS (PSY15045) specializes in providing evidence-based cognitive behavioral psychotherapy for a variety of problems experienced by adults and adolescents, including depression, anxiety, stress, and eating disorders.
-She has a BA from Princeton University and a doctoral degree in clinical psychology from the Graduate School of Applied and Professional Psychology at Rutgers University.
-She has been providing psychological counseling since 1991.
+As a clinical psychologist, Lauren Muhlheim, PsyD, FAED, CEDS-S (CA PSY15045; NY # 012827) specializes in providing evidence-based cognitive behavioral psychotherapy for a variety of problems experienced by adults and adolescents, including depression, anxiety, stress, and eating disorders.
+She is licensed in New York and California and provides teletherapy in both states as well as in person therapy at Eating Disorder Therapy LA, the group practice she directs in Los Angeles.

 Dr. Muhlheim received her BA in psychology from Princeton University in 1990 and her PsyD in clinical psychology from the Graduate School of Applied and Professional Psychology at Rutgers, The State University in 1995.
 She completed her predoctoral internship at the VA Northern California Health Care System.

 Verywell Mind is an award-winning, trusted, and compassionate online resource that provides the guidance you need to improve your mental health and find balance.
 We take a human approach to health and wellness content and reach more than 150 million readers annually.

 Our editorial team includes writers, editors, and fact checkers who are all focused on making sure our information is clear, accurate, and actually useful so you can make confident choices about your mental health.

 Our writers are notable voices in their respective disciplines, including board-certified physicians, therapists, health journalists, and other mental health experts.
 These individuals are specifically selected for both their extensive knowledge and real-world experience, as well as their ability to communicate complex information in a clear, helpful, and unbiased way.